 The platform is extremely handy—it gives you the option to create your own intranet and customize almost everything.

-OneDrive is a fantastic business tool for numerous reasons and one of them is the integration with many business platforms.
+OneDrive is a fantastic business tool for numerous reasons, and one of them is its integration with many business platforms.
 You can connect it with platforms like Slack, Asana, or Salesforce.
 OneDrive is built into Asana, so all you have to do is sign in to your Microsoft account.

-OneDrive for Business reviews by end-users praise the possibility to incorporate OneDrive not only with collaboration and productivity tools but with security & analytics, workflow, utilities, education, and consumer platforms.
+OneDrive for Business reviews by end-users praise the possibility of incorporating OneDrive not only with collaboration and productivity tools but with security & analytics, workflow, utilities, education, and consumer platforms.

 Some of those include the Cloudlock cybersecurity platform from Cisco and Mover—a free tool for moving files to OneDrive or OneDrive for Business.
 You can also connect OneDrive with Canvas and Schoology and share files directly from OneDrive to Trello or Zoom.

 OneDrive is excellent for home use, but, considering all this, it’s even more remarkable for businesses.